Youth Study Center/Barnes

 The sculptural groups The Great Mother, foreground, and The Great Doctor, relocated in 2008 from the Youth Study Center to the School of the Future at 4021 Parkside Avenue.

 In 2004 Montgomery County Judge Stanley Ott gave legal approval to move the Barnes art collection from suburban Lower Merion to the Parkway.
 The Juvenile Detention Center moved to a new building at 48th and Haverford Avenue, and the Youth Study Center on the Parkway was demolished.
 That same year work begun on a new building to house the Barnes collection, and this opened in 2012.
-Message: although you may pass on to eternity, the wishes in your will are temporary.
+Message: although you may pass on to eternity, the wishes in your will are not eternal.